yaskoh/dotfiles/.emacs.d/elisp/emmet-mode/README.md

     (setq emmet-move-cursor-between-quotes t) ;; default nil

-Or if you don't want to move cursor after expandin:
+Or if you don't want to move cursor after expanding:

     (setq emmet-move-cursor-after-expanding nil) ;; default t

+If you want to use emmet with react-js's JSX, you probably want emmet to expand 'className="..."' instead of 'class="..."':

+    (setq emmet-expand-jsx-className? t) ;; default nil

+If you want to customize Self-closing tags style:

+    (setq emmet-self-closing-tag-style " /") ;; default "/"

+    ;; only " /", "/" and "" are valid.
+    ;; eg. <meta />, <meta/>, <meta>

 ## Usage